-To facilitate experimentation and decision-making with on-demand logistics operations in a public-private urban setting, LEAD will develop Digital Twins of urban logistics networks in six cities.
+To facilitate experimentation and decision-making with on-demand logistics operations in a public-private urban setting, LEAD developed Digital Twins of urban logistics networks in six cities.

-As it draws closer to its conclusion, the LEAD project is launching a Massive Open Online Course (MOOC) to share its main findings on Digital Twin’s potential to respond to the severe strain put on last-mile delivery systems by on-demand logistics.
+The LEAD project launched a Massive Open Online Course (MOOC) to share its main findings on Digital Twin’s potential to respond to the severe strain put on last-mile delivery systems by on-demand logistics.

-LEAD is launching its shiny new Massive Open Online Course, open to all interested.
-It will launch on 23 February, 11:00-12:00 CET, with the goal of “Unlocking the potential of Digital Twins for sustainable on-demand urban logistics”.
+LEAD launched its shiny new Massive Open Online Course, open to all interested, with the goal of “Unlocking the potential of Digital Twins for sustainable on-demand urban logistics”.

 The course builds upon the results of the project’s Living Labs to deliver a Digital Twinning Capacity Building Programme, with a first-of-its-kind focus on urban logistics, to improve the capabilities and skills of personnel of authorities and researchers on open-source tools and modelling for Digital Twins.
-The course will also provide a general introduction to urban freight, with a focus on on-demand and last-mile logistics.
+The course provides a general introduction to urban freight, with a focus on on-demand and last-mile logistics.